 How boring for us.
 So let’s look at the defendant’s argument in the case.

 In South Carolina, the cause of action for physical injury survives, even if the injured person does not, and the established law of South Carolina recognizes pain and suffering as damages in such a survival action, but the law requires that it be proven and that it be consciously suffered.
 Camp v.
 Petroleum Carrier Corp., 204 S.C.
 133, 28 S.E.2d 683 (1944).
 Speculation is not allowed.
 In Camp, the evidence considered by the Supreme Court was that a man was heard groaning from within a car before he died of injuries sustained in the wreck.
 There was no evidence, however, that he was “conscious of pain and suffering.”

 What?
 You had a guy who gets in an accident.
 Before he dies, he is groaning.
-Now which is the more likely scenario: he was suffering or he was not suffering?
+Now, which is the more likely scenario: he was suffering, or he was not suffering?
 Let’s get Nate Silver or someone to poll people about which one is more likely.
 I bet 90% say it is more likely that he suffered before he died.
-Underscoring its credibility, the defendant also signs off on- get this – the idea that evidence that a shooting victim crawled away leaving eight foot trail of blood and clutched leaves and pine needles to his chest wound does not rise to proof of conscious pain and suffering.
+Underscoring its credibility, the defendant also signs off on- get this – that evidence that a shooting victim crawled away leaving eight-foot trail of blood and clutched leaves and pine needles to his chest wound do not rise to proof of conscious pain and suffering.
 I kid you not.
 Continue reading